zeraphie/zeraphie.github.io/_posts/2022-10-20-home-rules.md

 >
 > If something is suggested or happens that would make the game more interesting, roll for it!
 This may even be known as a bullshit roll

+Going on from that, this is usually known by players, but to reiterate

+> **DMs have the final say**
+>
+> In matters where discussions are happening, at the end of the day, whatever the DM decides is what should be followed, if more conversation is needed, have it after the session.
+This might resolve in some "retconning" of things that happened, or adjustments to how the game will be played in the future, but to keep things moving, the DM has the final say.

 ---

 ## Class Optional Features